• Testing center at County College of Morris continues to operate 9:00-4:00 on Monday, Wednesday, Friday and Saturday.

-On Monday, January 25, the state will activate a call center where residents can call for vaccine information and appointments.
+State of NJ call center – residents can call for vaccine information and appointments.
 That number is 855-568-0545.

 For the latest information on vaccine safety, when vaccinations will become available, and other updates, residents are urged to routinely check the NJ Department of Health COVID-19 vaccination website.